TraGicCode/tragiccode-nservicebusservicecontrol/REFERENCE.md

 Data type: `TargetSpec`

-Targets to import failed messags on.
+Targets to import failed messages on.

 ##### <a name="instance_name"></a>`instance_name`